Playstyle & Rotation Vigour Fellowship Hero Guide

 6. Cast Greater Heal.
 You’ll be spamming this a lot early on, swapping targets a lot.
 Just be wary of your mana.

-Remove magic should be used on any dispellable debuffs, Throw book should be used primarily on casters to help control mobs, and Levitate is a nice personal defensive that also provides movement speed, so don’t be afraid to use it often.
+Remove Magic should be used on any dispellable debuff.
+Throw Book is our crowd control option, and is best used to help control caster mobs.
+Levitate is a nice personal defensive that also provides movement speed, so don’t be afraid to use it often early game.
+Later on this ability becomes more important via Ascending Avatar.

 With Grand Design (Mid-Late Game)